 Initially, the C file produced by gsc contains only an '#include' of 'gambit.h'.
 This header file provides a number of macro and procedure declarations to access the Scheme object representation.
 The special form c-declare adds c-declaration (which must be a string containing the C declarations) to the C file.
 This string is copied to the C file on a new line so it can start with preprocessor directives.
-All types of C declarations, '#include' directives, '#define's, and so on).
+All types of C declarations are allowed (including type declarations, variable declarations, function declarations, '#include' directives, '#define's, and so on).
 These declarations are visible to subsequent c-declares, c-initializes, and c-lambdas, and c-defines in the same module.
 The most common use of this special form is to declare the external functions that are referenced in c-lambda special forms.
 Such functions must either be declared explicitly or by including a header file which contains the appropriate C declarations.